debops/debops/docs/api-reference-v0.rst

   repository is tested.

 ``ci_url``
-  HTML URL for the continues integration system on which the repository is tested.
+  HTML URL for the test page of the continues integration system which is used for the repository.

 ``vcs_last_committer_date``
   Date of last commit in VCS.